mtalbi/mtalbi.github.io/_posts/2017-10-04-attacking-a-co-hosted-vm.markdown

 The following code is sufficient to produce bit-flips.
 The code alternates the reading from two different memory rows (**aggressor** rows).
 This is required, otherwise we will always be served from the row-buffer and won't be able to activate a row repeatedly.
-The ``cflush`` instruction is also required to avoid being served from the CPU's cache.
+The ``clflush`` instruction is also required to avoid being served from the CPU's cache.

 {%highlight asm %}